MrMarysville/printavochat/memory-bank/activeContext.md

 - Properly handling errors during Assistant operations
 - Maintaining backward compatibility with existing architecture
 - Addressing Git Bash peculiarities for reliable development workflow
+- Leveraging new v2 API features like vector_store objects and tool_choice parameter

-These updates represent the current state of the project, with particular focus on the OpenAI Assistants integration and the remaining work to be completed.
+These updates represent the current state of the project, with particular focus on the OpenAI Assistants v2 integration and the remaining work to be completed.

 ## Printavo API Coverage
 The Printavo agent implementation now covers all major operations from the Printavo GraphQL API: